-There are three types of Rancidity.
+There are three types of rancidity.
 They can be classified as follows:

 The large unsaturated fatty acids are more susceptible to oxidation.
-The oxidation products are given as aldehydes, ketones, and related ones that can give off-flavour at high temperature (exposure to air, cooking, and some chemical contaminants can accelerate oxidation).To reduce the oxidation, antioxidants are added to the oils.
+The oxidation products are given as aldehydes, ketones, and related ones that can give off-flavour at high temperatures (exposure to air, cooking, and some chemical contaminants can accelerate oxidation).
+Antioxidants are added to the oils to reduce oxidative rancidity.

 Causes and Effects of Rancidity

 Unsaturated fatty acids can be found in all solid foodstuffs and oils.
 These contain carbon-carbon double bonds that can be broken in the air by different reactions between those bonds and oxygen.
 Besides the shortening of hydrocarbon chains in the lipids, which contain them, the oxygenated products taste and smell different.
-The polyunsaturated fatty acids, which are supposed to be so good for us, contain a minimum of 2 C=C double bonds, and they are specifically prone to oxidation reactions and quickly turn rancid compared to the fatty acids containing only a single carbon-carbon bond.
+The polyunsaturated fatty acids, which are supposed to be so good for us, contain a minimum of 2 C=C double bonds, and they are specifically prone to oxidation reactions.
+They quickly turn rancid compared to the fatty acids containing only a single carbon-carbon bond.

 A good example is Linseed oil (turned into rancid oil) because it can be used to harden oil-based paints (for example, artist’s ‘oil’ paints).
-And, the hardening reaction results from the polymer formation of these oxygenated fatty acids.
+Also, the hardening reaction results from the polymer formation of these oxygenated fatty acids.
 It is also believed that walnut oil turns rancid rapidly.
 For this particular reason, polyunsaturated fatty acid oils should be stored in the refrigerator to slow down the reaction.

-Responsibility for the Rancidity of Fats
+What Causes the Rancidity of Fats?

 All fats oxidize more readily, and the oxidized fat molecules probably smell bad to us.
 We can say this bad smell is “rancidity.”

 A few fats go rancid faster than the others, and exposure to heat and/or light accelerates the process.
 At the same time, saturated fat is the most stable one and can last for some months or even a year or two.
 The monounsaturated fat quickly goes rancid, but it is still fairly stable.
-For example, we can store lard (around 50–50 monounsaturated or saturated) in a non-airtight and unrefrigerated container for several months, and still, it will be fine.
+For example, we can store lard (around 50–50 monounsaturated or saturated) in a non-airtight and unrefrigerated container for several months, and still, it will still be fine.

-Even if we keep fat in an airtight container still, it will eventually go rancid.
+Even if we keep fat in an airtight container, still, it will eventually go rancid.
 If there is something mixed with the fat that has even a slight oxidation potential, then it will oxidize the fat molecules.
-Also, fat molecules can even self-oxidize since one end of each fat molecule contains oxygen.
+Also, fat molecules can even self-oxidize, since one end of each fat molecule contains oxygen.
 Eventually, they will do so if something else does not get to them first.

 Generally, rancidity is increased if fat is exposed to some conditions that help the process such as exposure to high heat, humidity, oxygen, and sometimes, the type of containers (iron).
 The taste is due to the volatile chemicals, which are produced by the reactions with exposure to the conditions above.
-Volatile chemicals such as aldehydes and ketones formed are the common causes of rancid taste or causes of rancidity.
+Volatile chemicals such as aldehydes and ketones are the common causes of rancid taste or causes of rancidity.